mitsuoxv/jp-household/README.md

 By the way, these expenditures don’t include dumplings you eat at the restaurants.

-## Hamamatsu-city lost championship in grilled eel, either
+## Hamamatsu-city could not regain championship in grilled eel

 Hamamatsu-city had been the top of eating the grilled eel in 11 years in a row up to 2018.
-It lost the top position in 2019, regained it in 2020, and lost again in 2021.
+It lost the top position in 2019, regained it in 2020, lost again in 2021, and remained second in 2022.

 I search eel to get cat01_code.
 It is “010920010”.